thekevinscott/UpscalerJS/docs/docs/documentation/index.md

 ## Next Steps

-With UpscalerJS, you can leverage the benefits of Javascript to deliver fast, convenient, and secure upscaling and image enhancement with AI.
+With UpscalerJS, leverage the benefits of Javascript to deliver fast, convenient, and secure upscaling and image enhancement with AI.

 [Learn more about how to install UpscalerJS and get started](/documentation/getting-started).